The importance of calorimetry for highly-boosted jet substructure: General study strategy

 \item \textbf{Groomed jet mass}: Jet grooming methods such as trimming ($m_{\rm trim}$)~\cite{Krohn:2009th}, pruning ($m_{\rm prun}$)~\cite{Ellis:2009me}, modified mass drop~\cite{Butterworth:2008iy,Dasgupta:2013ihk} ($m_{\rm mMDT}$), and soft drop~\cite{Larkoski:2014wba} ($m_{\rm SD}^{\beta}$) help remove soft and wide-angle radiation from the jet cone.
 Grooming reduces the jet mass of $q/g$ jets by an $\mathcal{O}(1)$ factor, while affecting $W/Z/t$ jets less and grooming them closer to their expected intrinsic mass value.
 We use each of the grooming methods above to compute the groomed jet mass.
 For soft drop, we compare different values of the angular exponent $\beta$ in the soft-drop condition.
 We use $\beta=0$, which corresponds to the modified mass drop procedure ($m_{\rm mMDT} = m_{\rm SD}^{\beta=0}$) as well as $\beta = 1,2$, all with $z_{\rm cut} = 0.1$.
 The trimmed mass is computed using $r_\text{trim} = 0.2$ and $z_\text{trim} = 0.05$.
 The pruned mass is computed setting the soft radiation fraction to $z = 0.15$ and internal mass selection at $r_0 = 0.5$. \end{itemize}

-In cases where only partial jet information is used for a (groomed) jet mass observable, we rescale it by the total energy of the jet: $m_{\text{reported}} = m_\text{partial} \times E_\text{total}/E_\text{partial}$.
+In cases where only partial jet information is used for a (groomed) jet mass observable, we rescale it by the total energy of the jet:\footnote{Very similar behavior would have been obtained from rescaling by the total jet $\pt$ instead.}

 This corresponds to a jet reconstruction strategy where the total jet energy is known but its substructure is determined from only partial information.
-In the case of track-only measurements, this procedure is sometimes referred to as track-assisted mass \cite{ATLAS:2016vmy,Schaetzel:2013vka,Larkoski:2015yqa,Spannowsky:2015eba,Bressler:2015uma}.
+In the case of track-only measurements, this procedure is sometimes referred to as track-assisted mass \cite{ATLAS:2016vmy,Schaetzel:2013vka,Larkoski:2015yqa,Spannowsky:2015eba,Bressler:2015uma}, which not only reduces the bias from charged-to-neutral fluctuations but also improves the resolution on the mass.
 This is a sensible strategy even with a coarse HCAL, since determining $E_\text{total}$ does not require good angular resolution, only good energy resolution.
+In the discussion below, when referring to ``track-only'' or ``track-plus-photon'' observables, we are always implicitly including this rescaling factor.